immunogenomics/RA_Atlas_CITEseq/README.md

 ## Website
-Feel free to check out our [Website](https://immunogenomics.io/ampra2/) regarding the results and data.
+Feel free to check out our [Website](https://immunogenomics.io/ampra2/) regarding the single-cell data and results.

 ## Source code